RealistAI/bq_migration_automation_tool/README.md

 ## config.py

 ##### DWH_MIGRATION_TOOL_REPO

-The repository url and branch containing the dwh-migration-tools
+The repository url and branch containing the dwh-migration-tools<br>

 ##### UC4_SQL_REPO

-The repository url and branch containing the SQL's to translate
+The repository url and branch containing the SQL's to translate<br>

 ##### PROJECT

-The name of the Google Cloud Platform project that will performing the bulk translation
+The name of the Google Cloud Platform project that will performing the bulk translation<br>

 ##### PREPROCESED_BUCKET

-A Google Cloud Storage bucket that will be used by `bqms-run` as a staging area for the translation process
+A Google Cloud Storage bucket that will be used by `bqms-run` as a staging area for the translation process<br>

 ##### SOURCE_SQL_PATH

-The directory in your Github repository containing .sql files for translation and validation
+The directory in your Github repository containing .sql files for translation and validation<br>

 ##### TRANSLATED_BUCKET

-A Google Cloud Storage bucket that will be used by `bqms-run` to store translated files before dumping them back into the local file system.
+A Google Cloud Storage bucket that will be used by `bqms-run` to store translated files before dumping them back into the local file system.<br>

 ##### SQL_TO_VALIDATE

-The local directory that `bqms-run` will use to store the results of the run.
+The local directory that `bqms-run` will use to store the results of the run.<br>

 ##### TARGET_SQL_PATH

-The directory within the origin Github repository to contain the translated and validated .sql files
+The directory within the origin Github repository to contain the translated and validated .sql files<br>

 ##### CONFIG

-The path to the dwh-migration-tools config.yaml file.
+The path to the dwh-migration-tools config.yaml file.<br>

 ##### MAPPING_CONFIG_FILE

-The path to any given object name mapping configuration files.
+The path to any given object name mapping configuration files.<br>

 ##### FAILURE_LOGS

-The target destination for the failure logs contructed during the validation process.
+The target destination for the failure logs contructed during the validation process.<br>